threedworld-mit/tdw/Documentation/lessons/obi/solvers.md

 Set solver parameters by calling `obi.set_solver()` which will send [`set_obi_solver_substeps`](../../api/command_api.md#set_obi_solver_substeps) and [`set_obi_solver_scale`](../../api/command_api.md#set_obi_solver_scale).

 - Substeps are sub-frames between `communicate()` calls.
 More substeps can greatly increase the accuracy of the simulation at the cost of speed.
+They can also prevent tearing glitches with cloth.
 - The scale of a solver will uniformly scale all of its actors.

 ## Example: Create strawberry jam